grtvd/roms-info/README.md

 Businesses, locations and menus are community maintained.
 If your favorite business or location hasn't been added yet, you can add it.

-If your favorite menu items haven't been added yet, you can add it.
-No more having those less than great fish tacos, that you didn't remember you having before.
+If your favorite menu items haven't been added yet, you can add them.
+No more having those less than great fish tacos, that you didn't remember having before.

 Happy meals!